 Students in the Accelerated Degree Completion Program will be awarded the Xavier ADC grant upon admission for the first semester based on enrolled credit hours as detailed below.
 This grant is awarded annually and will be adjusted if enrolled hours change.

 This award may be renewed each year based on funds available, student academic status and financial need.
 Students must be in good academic standing by achieving a 2.0 or better cumulative GPA each semester to be eligible for renewal.
+Students receiving the Senior Citizen tuition rate, Xavier employee reimbursement and Veterans are not eligible for the ADC grant.

 Transfer Scholarships and Grants